 When I was a young student of religions, my first Sanskrit teacher, Nandini, with her ever-mirthful air of serenity, lured her entire class headlong into the tangled jungle of that daunting but beautiful tongue.
-She allayed our fears with her laughing eyes and the tale of a yogi of yore who, wishing to master Sanskrit, prayed so ardently to Saraswati, goddess of learning, that she entered the yogi’s mouth, granting him — in a luminous vision — complete knowledge of the language.
+She allayed our fears with her laughing eyes and the tale of a yogi of yore who, wishing to master Sanskrit, prayed so ardently to Saraswati, goddess of learning, that she entered the yogi’s mouth, granting him—in a luminous vision—complete knowledge of the language.
 Thus emboldened, we felt we could tackle anything.
-However soft and charming Nandini seemed in every regard, we soon discovered she would adamantly refuse to accept papers on only one topic — Tantra.
+However soft and charming Nandini seemed in every regard, we soon discovered she would adamantly refuse to accept papers on one topic: tantra.

-But at the heart of this shadowy confusion — and one reason a Hindu woman might have been hesitant to open the subject to exploration by a Western male — is that that Tantra is rooted in a quest for justice as much as spirituality and sexuality.
-The various forms of Tantra provided a voice that spoke to the repressed energies and emotions of the women, not only in ancient India’s cultural wars but also to those of our own sphere and era, when women, the feminine, and the Earth are attempting to rise above centuries of subjugation.
+But at the heart of this shadowy confusion—and one reason a Hindu woman might have been hesitant to open the subject to exploration by a Western male—is that tantra is rooted in a quest for justice as much as spirituality and sexuality.
+The various forms of tantra provided a voice that spoke to the repressed energies and emotions of the women, not only in ancient India’s cultural wars but also to those of our own sphere and era, when women, the feminine, and the Earth are attempting to rise above centuries of subjugation.

 Patriarchy and Its Discontents

-The various forms of Tantra, on the other hand, are overwhelmingly pro-woman.
+The various forms of tantra, on the other hand, are overwhelmingly pro-woman.
 They even declare yogic practice a waste of time in a home where women are not revered.
-Not only did the schools of Tantra appreciate women, but they also honored sex.
-They spoke not only of the enlightenment of men but also of illumined women — not only of the enlightenment of the mind but also of the body.
+Not only did the schools of tantra appreciate women, but they also honored sex.
+They spoke not only of the enlightenment of men but also of illumined women—and not only of the enlightenment of the mind but also of the body.

 Tantra also offered a reconciliation of the two extremes: first, the generous and sensuous indulgence in erotic energy; and second, the niggardly hoarding of semen and the accumulation of spiritual power.